vitorog/nubank-report/README.md

 Roadmap:
 - Listen and capture/parse Nubank notifications (FINISHED)
+- Persistent data storage for the notifications (FINISHED)
 - Google account login for email export
 - Email export for the report
 - Timed Reminders for purchases report export